 During winter, the recommended moisture level is 30 to 45%.
 That way, you do not make the air too humid to cause condensation on the windows.

-Should humidifier be on in winter?
+Should the humidifier be on in the winter?

-Yes it should be.
+Yes, it should be.
 Many people think that because the air is damp and cold in winter, they do not need a humidifier running in the house.

-However, unless you let outdoor air in, you will experience dry, but warm indoor air as the heater switches on.
+However, unless you let outdoor air in, you will experience dry but warm indoor air as the heater switches on.
 In that case, you need to increase the moisture level.